Experience Arts and Entertainment at Kent County’s Historic Theaters

 Another insider tip: A souvenir from your visit to Garfield Center could help you save money.
 Purchase a “vintage” T-shirt for $5 (that’s any shirt from a previous show), and when you wear it or any Garfield Center performance shirt on the opening night of a play, you’ll get $5 off your ticket.
 Children’s vintage shirts are $3, and current show shirts are $10.

 Before the show, go where the locals go.
 Next door is The Kitchen at The Imperial, where you can get drinks, dinner or award-winning desserts.
-Other recommendations include JR’s Past-Time Pub or The Fish Whistle, which has great views of the river.
+Another recommendation is the Watershed Alley.

 No matter when you visit Kent County, Garfield Center will have a dazzling performance on stage.
 The popular “Short Attention Span Theatre” is an evening of 10-minute plays that include original works from local playwrights.
 Writers, actors and critics are all invited to exchange ideas at the monthly meetings of the Live Playwrights’ Society.

-Plan your visit to coincide with one of the annual festivals held at the Garfield Center for the Arts, including the Chestertown Tea Party Festival in May, the Chestertown Jazz Festival in September or the Chestertown Harry Potter Festival in October.
+Plan your visit to coincide with one of the annual festivals held at the Garfield Center for the Arts, including the Chestertown Tea Party Festival in May and the Chestertown Jazz Festival in September.

 210 High St., Chestertown.
 410-810-2060